nishkohli96/react-ts-template/Dockerfiles/Commands.md

 4. Run Production build on [nginx](https://hub.docker.com/_/nginx)

-`docker build -f Dockerfiles/Dockerfile.feBuild -t nish1896/react-ts-temp .`
+`docker build -t nish1896/react-ts-temp .`

 Now run this generated image

 `docker run -p 8080:80 nish1896/react-ts-temp`

+5. Run Production build using [docker-compose](https://docs.docker.com/compose/compose-file/)

+`docker-compose up --build`

+Remove the `--build` flag if you don't need to rebuild the image before running it.
+While running `docker-compose` the `Dockerfile` must be in the root directory that contains the `src` for your code, else it would throw an error.